-But because calorie deficit accelerates muscle protein breakdown, the guy on the top has a 15-40% lower metabolic rate, comparing to the person who was 150lbs all the time.
+But because calorie deficit accelerates muscle protein breakdown, the guy on the top has a 15-40% lower metabolic rate, compared to the person who was 150lbs all the time.

 This is called metabolic slowdown.

-If your goal is to train for long-distance cardio events like triathlon, I would recommend getting a peloton.
-It also has several programs that help you train for 5K or marathon.
+If your goal is to train for long-distance cardio events like triathlons, I would recommend getting a peloton.
+It also has several programs that help you train for a 5K or marathon.

 By the way, you can learn more about “peloton marathon training” here in my article.